jonluca/blog/_posts/2020-09-06-american-airlines.md

 # Earnings

-AA is close to break when accounting purely for their flight operations and income.
+AA is close to break even when accounting purely for their flight operations and income.
 They made $42 billion in passenger revenue and $900 million in cargo revenue, but spent $42.7 billion to get there.

 Where actually made them _profitable_, in 2019, was the sale of **airline miles to banks**.
 They made $2.9 billion selling miles, which was almost pure profit for them.